 I bring this up to raise an important point.
 Some of the autistic traits seen in starvation are universal.
 Social engagement drops off the radar, sounds become louder, lights become brighter and smells become stronger - all to protect a vulnerable animal and help it focus on finding food.

 The repercussions of the starvation experiment followed many of the men in the MN study throughout their lives.
-For me personally, I wonder if the biological experience of starvation made saving money like a primal event (like an animal hoarding resources for the future and genuinely excited by any contrast of current "abundance").
+For me personally, I wonder if the biological experience of starvation made personal finance like a primal event (like an animal hoarding resources for the future and relieved by any contrast of current "abundance").

 Anyhow, even before anorexia, a high proportion of people who eventually develop anorexia have autistic-like traits.
 The complexity of identifying these traits is augmented by the starvation itself.
 Identifying the traits beforehand, however, could be of clinical importance and save lives.